How To Avoid Denial Of Insurance Coverage Due To Late Claim Notice

 We are the Extra Milers

-As the Extra Milers for protecting businesses, employers and employees, the Rick Callaway Team at Pacific Diversified proactively help insured by reviewing policy provisions for these critical terms such as “claim”, “notice”, and related limitations, triggering events and relevant verbiage.
+As the Extra Milers for protecting businesses, employers and employees, the Rick Callaway Commercial Insurance Team proactively help insured by reviewing policy provisions for these critical terms such as “claim”, “notice”, and related limitations, triggering events and relevant verbiage.
 We provide you with a solid understanding about obligations before any perils occur.

 Before renewing a policy, it is in your best interest to understand about notice requirements and exclusions for known wrongful acts or known circumstances that can result in a claim.